Show car survival guide

 Brake dust is one of the worst contaminants and causes of wheel deterioration there is, so it’s important to remove it as often as possible.
 We know throughout the winter months this task is not so pleasant, but we can’t stress enough how important it is to rinse your wheels on a weekly basis, as well as sealing your wheels.

 It is best to apply multiple layers of a good, high-temperature-resistant protective sealant once a month.
 Wheel sealants create a protective barrier to road grime and particles.
 Synthetic sealants are better used on alloy wheels as they’re generally more durable than your manmade natural carnauba waxes – we offer a combination of both, the Auto Finesse Mint Rims wheel wax and sealant, which is durable while keeping your rims looking tidy – apply using a microfibre cloth or foam pad and buff off when dry.
 Remember that sealing your wheels, though, is not an excuse not to bother removing the brake dust and salt that will inevitably be collected through the winter months.
 It takes just a few weeks for galvanic corrosion to damage alloy wheels – it’s really not worth the risk for a five minute jobby – depending on your choice of spokes, of course.
 They don’t even need drying off.
-Simply, jet off your wheels to remove any loose debris, then apply our Imperial wheel cleaner and leave to soak for ?, then using a wheel brush add a little elbow grease and rinse wheel.
+Simply, jet off your wheels to remove any loose debris, then apply our Imperial wheel cleaner and leave to soak for several minutes, then using a wheel brush add a little elbow grease and rinse wheel.
 It’s that simple.
 Or, if you really can’t be bothered, just run some steelie winter wheels and winter tyres until the weather perks up.

 If the wheels are particularly clogged with grime, our Iron Out contamination remover is the product to go for, loosening particles that are more deeply bonded to the wheel’s surface.

 Remember to only apply sealant when alloy wheels are clean!